-These ethnic minority groups are mainly distributed in the mountain areas, of these, the Gaofeng Area and Yaliang Area are home to the Li and Miao People and the Hui are the dominant ethnic group at Huixin and the Huihui Area.
+In Sanya, the ethnic minority groups are mainly distributed in the mountain areas, of these, the Gaofeng Area and Yaliang Area are home to the Li and Miao People and the Hui are the dominant ethnic group at Huixin and the Huihui areas.

 a.
 Li People